idebtor/JoyJava/ComparableComparator.md

 ## 5. Comparator Using a static object defined in the class.

 Sometimes creating many extra classes would not be desirable.
 Maybe it is a burden to maintain them separate (helper) classes.
+The developer of the class Student may offer this kind of capability from the beginning.

 In your class definition, alternatively, you may provide some different `Comparator` objects that already implemented `compare` methods as needed.